Project Finance vs Private Equity

 Now, the above is just an overview of project financeProject FinanceProject Finance is long-term debt finance offered for large infrastructure projects depending upon their projected cash flows.
 Moreover, an investor has to form a Special Purpose Vehicle (SPV) to acquire the same. .
 There is much nitty-gritty of this.
-Many parties and documents are used as a part of the process which you will get to know in later section.
+Many parties and documents are used as a part of the process, which you will get to know in the later sections.

 What is Private Equity?

 There’s no doubt about it that private equity is completely different than project finance.
-In case of private equity, there are usually four functions.
+In the case of private equity, there are usually four functions.
 The first and most important function is fundraising.
 Normally fundraising is being done by the senior associates.
-But as juniors also there are ample opportunities to analyze the past performance, past investors and the strategy used in the past.
+But as juniors also, there are ample opportunities to analyze past performance, past investors, and the strategy used in the past.
 Often, as junior associates, you need to do credit analysisCredit AnalysisCredit analysis is the process of drawing conclusions about an entity's creditworthiness based on available data (both quantitative and qualitative) and making recommendations about perceived needs and risks.
 Credit analysis also involves identifying, assessing, and mitigating risks associated with an entity's failure to meet financial commitments..
 The second function is screening.
 In screening, the junior associates take pivot roles.
-They look for all the opportunities and screen by using financial models (DCF Valuation, Net Present Value method etc.).
+They look for all the opportunities and screens by using financial models (DCF Valuation, Net Present Value method, etc.).
 They see whether investing in these projects would be profitable or not.
 The third function is managing investments and portfolios.
-Associates help to turn around operations and also help increase operational efficiency (EBITDA, ROE etc.).
-Lastly private equity associates also work on their fourth main function and that is to analyze exit strategy that needs in-depth analysis.
+Associates help to turn around operations and help increase operational efficiency (EBITDA, ROE, etc.).
+Lastly, private equity associates also work on their fourth main function, and that is to analyze the exit strategy that needs in-depth analysis.

 Private equity associates need to be thorough with financial models.
-They also need to have in-depth investment knowledge and be aware of the market changes every now and then.
-Go for this profession, if you have a knack of analysis and a passion for investment in broader sense.
+They also need to have in-depth investment knowledge and be aware of the market changes now and then.
+Go for this profession if you have a knack of analysis and a passion for investment in a broader sense.

 #3 – Important Concepts